-Our free Transporting Passengers cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free CDL practice tests for Transporting Passengers are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these CDL practice tests in order to get your CDL.
 There's a better way.

 The Transporting Passengers CDL Exam is required if you want to get a school bus or charter bus endorsement.
 It is not required for getting a Class A CDL to drive a big rig.
 Bus drivers must have a commercial driver's license if they drive a vehicle designed to seat 16 or more persons, including the driver.

 Bus drivers must have a passenger endorsement on their commercial driver license.
 To obtain the endorsement, you must pass a knowledge test on the Safe Driving and Transporting Passengers (this section) portions of the CDL manual.
 If your bus has air brakes, you must also pass a knowledge test on air brakes.
 You must also pass the skills/drive tests required for the class and type of passenger vehicle you plan to drive.

 Before driving your bus, make sure it is safe.
 You must review the inspection report made by the previous driver.
 Only if defects reported earlier have been certified as repaired or not needed to be repaired, should you sign the previous driver's report.
 This is your certification that the defects reported earlier have been repaired.

 Make sure the following are in good working order before driving:

 Do not allow riders to leave carry-on baggage in a doorway or aisle.
 There should be nothing in the aisle that might trip other riders.
 Secure baggage and freight in ways that avoid damage and: